intenovation/mailcache/src/main/java/com/intenovation/mailcache/CacheMode.md

     - Throws `MessagingException` when attempting to expunge messages
     - Throws `MessagingException` when server operations fail (no fallback)

+### REFRESH
+- **Description**: Always gets latest from server and overwrites cache, writing happens both locally and on server.
+- **Use Case**: When you need to ensure latest server data or when cache format has changed.
+- **Exceptions**:
+  - Throws `MessagingException` when attempting to delete messages
+  - Throws `MessagingException` when attempting to delete folders
+  - Throws `MessagingException` when attempting to expunge messages
+  - Throws `MessagingException` when server operations fail (no fallback)

 ### DESTRUCTIVE
 - **Description**: The only mode that allows deleting messages and folders (with local archiving).
 - **Use Case**: Administrative operations requiring deletion capabilities.